Hot. Hip. Happening.

 The sky was delicious with beautiful clouds, the water was that gorgeous shade of blue you only get from being in a tropical location.

 Perfect and serene, this was a wonderful spot to drink my first coffee of the day.

-The Modern Honolulu is known for a couple of things: their great design, hot night club (I didn’t visit that), their awesome pool, fabulous cuisine from Iron Chef Morimoto, and a really chill bar.
+The Modern Honolulu is known for a couple of things: its great design, hot night club (I didn't visit that), awesome pool, fabulous cuisine from Iron Chef Morimoto, and a really chill bar.

 Here is a view of the pool from my terrace.